nicolaViola/slotmachine/README.md

 ![Alt text](/document/templateControllerClassDiagram.png?raw=true "Controller Template Class Diagram")

 ### Code
-The code is composed in four component:
+The code is composed by four component:
 - Spring and swagger configurator
 - Controller which is implememnted by a Spring Rest service
 - Model which belong all of the components like slotemachine, states and the croupier object.